fetchai/agents-aea/docs/skill-guide.md

-The <a href="../scaffolding/">scaffolding tool</a> allows you create the folder structure required for a skill.
+The <a href="../scaffolding/">scaffolding tool</a> allows you to create the folder structure required for a skill.

 !!!
 Note
 	Before developing your first skill, please read the <a href="../skill/">skill guide</a>.